 - Other strong people respect you because they know just how much it takes.
 (And you respect them in return.)

-- Others think it’s okay to hurt your feelings because they know that you are mature enough that you will come to peace with what happened.
+- People think it’s okay to hurt your feelings because they know that you are mature enough that you will come to peace with what happened.
 (Yes, but then what?
 Trust comes harder and harder.)

 Rather than feel victimized by those around me, I see that I am a victim of my own strength.
 I have led others astray, and they feel that I am always okay with whatever they do (or don’t do).
 After all, I always soldier on.
 I always fall into line.
 I always excuse insensitive behavior by showing that it doesn’t matter – they can’t hurt me.
-Yet they can.
+Yet they can, and do.
 So why do I feel apologetic for a moment in which I feel very human?